 Unlike selling on the market with a real estate agent, a fast sale with a cash buyer means less months paying taxes, insurance, mortgage payments, utilities, and maintenance.
-Selling your house to an investor in Idaho is a popular option amongst couples getting divorced because of the conveniences.
+Selling your Idaho house to an investor is a popular option amongst couples getting divorced because of the conveniences.

-Key Takeaways: Selling a House During Divorce in Idaho
+Key Takeaways: Selling a House During Divorce Idaho